 Faculty & Staff

 Will Fiorello, MA, is an educator and spiritual director at the Seton Cove.
-Over the past ten years, he has served as a social worker, counselor, and child mentor and advocate.
+Previously, he served in the fields of social work, counseling, and education.
 He is passionate about recognizing and supporting the unique life journey of each person he works with, and finds great purpose in accompanying others as they cultivate emotional, physical, and spiritual wellness through a variety of means ranging from the contemplative practices of the ancient mystics to the latest advances in neuroscience and mindfulness.
 Will received his Master of Arts in Counseling from the Seminary of the Southwest, and his Bachelor of Arts in Psychology from Miami University.
 He is a Veriditas® trained and certified Labyrinth facilitator, and a spiritual psychology retreat facilitator.